How to Become a Dog Trainer

 Becoming a dog trainer doesn’t require any formal qualifications.
 However, you will need to demonstrate your love for dogs and knowledge of training a variety of canine breeds.
 It is also always a good start to have 5 GCSE’s grade A*-C with maths and English, as employers can often prefer employees to have this.

 There are a variety of distance learning courses you can undertake in dog training.
-For example, courses in Dog Psychology, Behaviour and Training, which can be completed entirely online, in your own time, will equip you with the knowledge you need to become a dog trainer.
-In addition, there are a range of other animal-related courses you can explore, such as Animal Care and Animal Behaviour, which can help you gain general canine care and training knowledge.
+For example, courses in Animal Care and Animal Behaviour, Animal Care Level 2 or Complete Animal Care. which can be completed entirely online, in your own time, will equip you with the knowledge you need to become a dog trainer.
+In addition, there are a range of other animal-related courses you can explore, such as Dog Grooming QLS Level 3, which can help you gain general canine care and training knowledge.

 Once you have completed your online dog trainer course, you can join a number of professional organisations.
 These include the British Institute of Dog Trainers, the Association of Professional Dog Trainers (APDT) or the Certification Council for Professional Dog Trainers.
 This is one route to becoming a certified dog trainer, however.
 Whether you want to start your own business or work full-time at an established dog training school, having an affiliation with a trusted dog training institute is helpful.